thanhhoang4869/basalasa-android-bookstore/README.md

 The android application is built in Kotlin language following the N-layer model.

 ## Server side
-The server resides on Heroku, which works as a NodeJS server, connects to MariaDB.
+The server resides on Heroku, which works as a NodeJS server, connects to MongoDB.